superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/sofle zmk/readme.md

 The board is already preflashed with ZMK.
 However to remap the keys, users must learn how to setup zmk environment.
 Kindly refer to [this link](https://zmk.dev/docs/development/setup) for zmk setup.

-The board can be clicky when connecting it to your PC.
+The board can be tricky when connecting it to your PC.
 Do proceed with Part A when you receive your wireless unit.

 ## Part A Connect to your PC
 1. Clear Bluetooth profile